What is acupuncture?

 Acupuncture is an ancient form of medicine that originated in China thousands of years ago.
-The basic premise behind the medicine is that humans are dependent on energy to live and be healthy.
-Acupuncture therefore uses the body’s energy to heal.
+The basic premise behind medicine is that humans are dependent on energy to live and be healthy.
+Acupuncture uses the body’s energy to heal.
 In the East this energy of the body is called ‘Qi’ (pronounced ‘chi’) and is said to ‘flow’ through our bodies, giving us life.
 When “Qi” flows well we are healthy and strong, but if the flow of ‘Qi’ is impaired we can become tired and ill.

 Frequently asked questions: